siddharth177/learnings/documentation.md

 Design Thinking
+-> problem-solving     approach
     -> Developing a deep understanding of people's goals and creating experiences that match those.
     -> What people want to achieve and how they want to feel after achieving those.
-    -> You need to be clear about people's goals.
+    -> You need to be clear about people's goals to make their experience better.
     -> Help people meet their goals -> create passionate advocates

 Design Thinking Process
+1. Understand: who are we solving the problem for?
-1. Understand: Who is it for and what are their goals?
-(Understanding the geographic) -> Interview them to understand personas
+   ->  Who is it for and what are their goals?
+(Understanding persons persona)
+    -> Interview them to understand personas
 3. Envision: How can we help them meet their goals?
     -> Brainstorming techniques
 5. Prototype: How could it work?
    -> Test it on the real audience
+   -> visual narrative on how your solutin will work and show it to first few user to get feedback/

 Set objectives for each process. and design questions, and steps to achieve those objectives.